VictorJGB/VictorJGB/README.md

 <h1 align="center">Sejam Bem Vindos(as), é um prazer me apresentar</h1>

-### Quem sou eu?
-- Cursando Bacharelado em Sistemas de Informação (IFCE Campus Crato)
+### Who is Jerry?
+- Studiyng Information Systems at IFCE
-- Tenho 20 anos
+- 20 years
-- Desenvolvedor Front-end
+- Front-end Developer
-- Sou apaixonado por games, animes e tecnologia
-- "Minha magia é não desistir"
+- I have a passion for technology, seeking to improve myself everyday!
+- I like to play games and watch animes at free time
+- "My magic is not to give up"

 ##